huawei-noah/SMARTS/competition/track2/train/README.md

 # Offline Learning

 ## Objective
-Objective is to train a single **offline** learning policy capable of controlling single-agent or multi-agent to complete different tasks in various scenarios.
-In each scenario the ego-agents must drive towards their respective goal locations.
-The challenge of this track is that participants have to develop a model that can be trained on offline dataset, without interactions with the simulator or any online adjustments.
-We require participants to submit the codes (not models) for us to train on the offline dataset, and then we used the trained model for evaluation.
-Examples of approaches for track 2 are Imitation Learning and Offline Reinforcement Learning.
+The objective is to train a single **offline** learning policy capable of controlling single-agent or multi-agent to complete different tasks in various scenarios.
+In each scenario, the ego-agents must drive towards their respective goal locations.
+The challenge of this track is that participants have to develop a model that can be trained using offline dataset, without interactions with the simulator or any online adjustments.

+Important: we require participants to submit the code for us to train using offline dataset, and then we will use the trained model for evaluations.
+Do not submit a trained model.
+The contestants should also provide the training code with an argument to specify the location of the offline dataset.
+See example below.

 ## Data and RL Model
 1. For offline training, we provide information and tools for extracting training dataset from two Naturalistic Autonomous Driving datasets: [Waymo Open Motion dataset](https://waymo.com/open/data/motion/) and [Next Generation Simulation (NGSIM)](https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm).
-1. Participants can download these 2 datasets, and use the provided tools to extract training data.
+1. Participants can download these two datasets, and use the provided tools to extract training data.
 1. It is required that the training dataset to be compatible with the SMARTS simulator. you can find the tools for visualize and extract the training data compatible with SMARTS here:
    1. Waymo utilities from https://github.com/huawei-noah/SMARTS/tree/saul/waymo-extraction/smarts/waymo, can be used to
       + to browse Waymo dataset, and